 Both you and the transplant hospital staff have to decide whether living donation is right for you.
 The transplant hospital staff will need a lot of information about you to make sure you are healthy enough to donate.

 To help decide whether donation is right for you, transplant hospital staff will:

-- Give you a full physical examination and some medical tests.
+- Give you a full physical examination and medical tests

-- Ask about your financial situation, and your ability to take time off from your commitments.
+- Ask about your finances and whether you can take time off from your commitments

 Certain health issues may cause the transplant hospital staff to decide you should not donate an organ.
 This is for your health and safety.
 Here are some examples of such health issues:

 - Untreated psychiatric condition